ono-midori/ono-midori.github.io/techs/zguide.md

 With most transports, you cannot bind to the same endpoint twice, unlike for example in UDP.
 The ipc transport does, however, let one process bind to an endpoint already used by a first process.
 It's meant to allow a process to recover after a crash.

 Although ZeroMQ tries to be neutral about which side binds and which side connects, there are differences.
-We'll see these in more detail later.
-The upshot is that you should usually think in terms of "servers" as static parts of your topology that bind to more or less fixed endpoints, and "clients" as dynamic parts that come and go and connect to these endpoints.
+We'll see these in more detail later. *The upshot is that you should usually think in terms of "servers" as static parts of your topology that bind to more or less fixed endpoints, and "clients" as dynamic parts that come and go and connect to these endpoints*.
 Then, design your application around this model.
 The chances that it will "just work" are much better like that.

 Sockets have types.
 The socket type defines the semantics of the socket, its policies for routing messages inwards and outwards, queuing, etc. You can connect certain types of socket together, e.g., a publisher socket and a subscriber socket.
 Sockets work together in "messaging patterns".
 We'll look at this in more detail later.